SAFE-Stack/docs/docs/recipes/migrate-to-paket.md

-# How do I migrate to Paket?
+# How do I migrate to Paket from NuGet?
 Paket is a fully featured package manager that acts as an alternative to the NuGet package manager.

 It can help you reference libraries from NuGet, Git repositories or Http resources.